 - Course fee 800 - 950

 This Summer School is opened to students and professionals who would like to acquire general knowledge of International Humanitarian Law.
-The deadline for application is 1 May 2018.
-Applications that are received after the 1st of May will still be considered, but admission will depend on the availability of places.

 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.